 OVERVIEW

 THE "REACH" MODEL

 JOINING CONFERENCES

 COMMUNICATION

 CORRECTIVE ACTION AND ADDRESSING CONFLICT

 SELF REMOVAL

 ACCOMMODATIONS

 ADAPTATIONS

 PEER BUDDIES

-MEDICATIONS
+ABOUT MEDICATIONS

-SERVICE ANIMALS
+ABOUT SERVICE ANIMALS

-Fundamentally, supporting a person with a disability is very individualized, taking into account what the person can do, cannot do, and does with difficulty.
+Fundamentally, supporting a person with a disability is very individualized, taking into account what the person can do and what the person struggles to do.
 However, there are some methods that apply to disabilities in general or cover a wide range of disabilities.
-This module describes them and you will find that all Scouts can benefit from them, whether disabled or not.
+This module covers these methods, and you will find that all Scouts can benefit from them, whether disabled or not.
 When you develop a plan to support a specific individual, you can use the general information here along with the more specific information and methods you will find in Modules H through S.

-About 1 in 7 Scouts have an acknowledged special need or disability1 and the majority of those have a need that is "invisible".
-That means that there is little about the person's physical appearance or behavior that signals that they have a disability or special need.
-Their needs are not obvious to everyone, so it is essential to communicate and build a trusting supportive relationship to understand what the Scout needs to grow.
+About 15% of Scouts have an acknowledged special need or disability1 and the majority of those that have a need have one that is "invisible".
+That means that there is little about the person's physical appearance or behavior that indicates that they have a disability or special need.
+Their needs are not obvious to all, so it is essential to communicate and build a trusting supportive relationship in order to understand what is needed for the Scout to grow.

-1 The numbers are almost certainly higher because many moderate disabilities are not formally diagnosed by professionals or are kept secret by the family.
+1 The numbers are almost certainly higher as many moderate disabilities are not formally diagnosed by professionals and others are kept secret by the family.